 Christine Sinclair makes 100th NWSL appearance for Portland Thorns FC

-Posted on 21 June 2018 in ↳ National Women's Soccer League
+Posted on 21 June 2018 in Around the Soccer World

 Canada Soccer Women’s National Team Captain Christine Sinclair made her 100th appearance for Portland Thorns FC of the National Women’s Soccer League (NWSL) Friday, 22 June, tying the record for the most games played for the club.